Leadership Competence in 2026: Key Skills for Digital Success

 Practically, leaders can foster a culture of adaptability—and manage change among their teams—by encouraging teams to collaborate and cross-train, ultimately cultivating a strong growth mindset.
 In fact, a Harvard Business School survey found that 71% of respondents named adaptability the most important quality of a leader in the digital age.

 While technology is a major part of workers’ daily lives, the human element is no less important.
 In fact, it may even be more important than ever.
-Strong leaders must show up with empathy and strong emotional intelligence, and focus on clear communication with their teams.
+Strong leaders must show up with empathy and strong emotional intelligence and focus on clear communication with their teams.

 This is especially important in a distributed or remote environment.
 Without employees working together from the same location, there’s more chance for miscommunication and a loss of team cohesion.
 To successfully manage this in the digital age, leaders can rely on digital tools like video conferencing, training platforms, and messaging systems.